PSuyog24/SPOfficeRepo/README.md

 Task 22 is named as Task 23 by mistake, Task 23 is named as Task 23_API in the Project file.
 Also, Prove task 26 is named as EmailAPI.

+You can find the solution(.sln) in TrainingProj folder.